cleesmith/writing_fodder/README.md

 ## Setup Instructions

-1. Clone or download this repository to your computer
+1. Clone this repository or download zip file *(green button)* to your computer
-2. Install the required Anthropic library by running:
+2. Install the required **Anthropic Python SDK** library by running:
 	```
    	pip install anthropic==0.49.0
    	```

-3. Set up your Anthropic API key in your environment:
+3. Set up your **Anthropic API** key in your environment:
    - on Windows: **set ANTHROPIC_API_KEY=your_api_key_here**
    - on Mac/Linux: **export ANTHROPIC_API_KEY=your_api_key_here**